Lonami/uniffi-dl/README.md

 If you port this plugin somewhere else and would like me to mention your plugin here, please contact me.

+## My code styles settings are not being respected!

+I personally have strong opinions in regard to the formatting rules, so I haven't really tried to make it customizable.
+However, you're welcome to send a pull request which makes the formatting code obey the settings (as long as there's a way for me to keep my old formatting style).

+Not all formatting rules are currently implemented either, only some of the basic ones, so you're also welcome implement these and send a pull request.

 ## This code is a mess!
 Why isn't it written in Kotlin?

 Well, I tried, but I'm not all that good at porting Java concepts to Kotlin concepts, and the [Custom Language Support